Infineon/btstack-integration/README.md

 While these adaptation layer interfaces and functionality are the same, the hardware platform they run on differ in the inter processor communication mechanisms used for communication between host stack and controller.

 This asset provides three components, COMPONENT_BLESS-IPC, COMPONENT_BTSS-IPC and COMPONENT_HCI-UART porting layer components for various hardware platforms (such as psoc6-bless, 20829, psoc6+43xx respectively) and IPC methods (IPC_PIPE, IPC_BTSS and UART respectively) supported.
+Additionally, with little or no modifications, COMPONENT_HCI-UART can be used as platform adaptation layer for the hardware platforms which use Cypress Abstraction Layers (CYHAL and CYOSAL) and FreeRTOS and where Bluetooth chip is connected over UART.
 Below table points to further documentation for using each of these components.

 Please refer below each COMPONENT's README for more details.